JosePaumard/code-one-2019-lambda-stream-collector-lab/Readme.md

 For instance, the branch for Java 10 and Eclipse is called `Java10-Eclipse`.

 From this, you should check out the right branch for you, and check the instructions for that branch.
+See the detailed description of the lab on that branch.
+Some instructions are specific to the IDE you are using.

 The lab is almost the same on all the branches.
 Several questions have been removed from the Java 8 branch, since they rely on API added in Java 9 or later.

+There is a PDF file called `Cheatsheet.pdf` that you can check for the useful information it contains about the patterns, classes and methods you are going to need in this lab.
+Ultimately, you should check the Javadoc.

 This is a lab created for Oracle Code One 2019.
 It is a Maven project, with the following content in the `test/java` folder: